Fragility Protocol Layer

 Proposed Policy Solution

-Implement the PLACE-SELECT-RANGE Framework to transform how $500+ billion in annual federal economic development resources are allocated.
+Implement the PLACE-SELECT-RANGE Framework.
+Utilize AI-powered pattern-recognition to aid communities to complete capital assessments, view similar economic models, and develop strategic plans to create engines of growth.
+Simultaneously, work with national/federal public and and private funding/granting agencies, departments, and foundations to transform how $500+ billion in annual federal economic development resources are allocated and awarded.
 This evidence-based system replaces population-based distribution with strategic pattern matching that acknowledges rural complexity.

 The Framework operates through three integrated layers: